nbarc888/507_assign_2/readme.md

 | P0383	| 99213	| 2025-09-09 |
 | P0424	| 99213	| 2025-09-09 |
 | P0282	| 99214	| 2025-09-08 |

 ![ office ](images/imagec.JPG)

 #### Age (approx) at last visit for the 5 oldest patients
+The 5 oldest patients at time of last visit are all aged 85.
+However pt P0372 has not made a visit within a year which would require follow-up call regarding status.
+If no update regarding status is found, case may require wellness-check from either police or adult protective services.

 | patient_id | birth_date |	last_visit_dt | age_years |
 |---|---|---|---|
 | P0027	| 1940-04-11 |	2024-09-27 | 85 |